 1.1 - Admission with a Declared Major

-Full admission status may be granted to an applicant who has achieved one of the following:
+Admission may be granted by the Graduate College to an applicant who has achieved one of the following:

 - Completed 9 to 14 credits of graduate coursework with grade B or better in all courses